RohitRathore1/sdcore-operator/README.md

 2. **PFCP connection failures** - Verify that the SMF can reach the UPF's N4 interface
 3. **Image pull failures** - Ensure the container registry is accessible from your cluster
 4. **SMF-UPF connectivity issues** - Check that the N4 interface addresses are configured correctly in both SMF and UPF
+5. **NGAP connection failures** - Verify that AMF is accessible from gNBs on the N2 interface
+6. **AMF-NRF communication failures** - Check that the NRF URI is correctly configured in the AMF configuration

 ### Debugging